defder-su/SaveMedia/README.md

 Based on [TheFrenchGhostys-YouTube-DL-Archivist-Scripts](https://github.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts), this project focuses on archiving.

 Added downloading comments in everything, added downloading all subtitles (useful to search media by text), simplified the directory structure.
-The recent scripts uses same sources as the archivist scripts.
+Refactored sources.

 ## Features: